awsmhacks/CrackMapExtreme/README.md

 Second, wowz omg to the guys over at [SecureAuthCorp](https://github.com/byt3bl33d3r) for impacket.
 Notably [asolino](https://github.com/asolino) and [dirkjanm](https://github.com/dirkjanm)
 CMX merely feels like a wrapper script around all their awesomeness (this version at least ;)

-You'll find new features and use-case's, check the command exec guide for some of them.
-Still lots to do but I'm getting there.
-I'll start an upcoming/planned features log here at some point.

-Also note, there's a ton of half-documented functions / over-used debug statements / and commented out code currently.
-After things smooth out I'll get to fully documenting and cleanup.

-SMB modules are just getting going but there are a few in progress.
-Mimikatz, for the most part, is working (i think)

-WinRM is the only other protocol at this point but certainly not ready.

 ##### Kali Quickstart